 If you cannot log in to the machine a second time, your network software is not properly configured to run in loopback mode.
 See the network software documentation, or consult your vendor.

-- c Log out twice. - 10 Adjust the operating system shared memory parameter.
+- c Log out twice. - 10 Adjust shared memory segments.